stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 | g             | name          | polygon group         | g body            |
 | s             | flag          | smoothing group       | s 1               |

 The _face_ command specifies the vertices of a polygon as a tuple of indices delimited by the slash character.
-Each vertex consists of a position index and optional normal and texture coordinate indices.
+Each vertex consists of a position index and optional normal and texture coordinate indices:

 | example                   | description                               |
 | -------                   | -----------                               |